Eating Disorders

 Parent Webinar-Is Your High School Student with an Eating Disorder Ready for College?

 Dr. Muhlheim gives this webinar once every year in February.
-Email Hello@EDTLA.com with the subject line “Purchase college readiness” to register.
+Email Hello@EDTLA.com with the subject line “Purchase college readiness” to purchase the recording from 2026 webinar.

 Are you a parent of a High School Junior or Senior with an eating disorder?
 Learn how to ensure your student is ready for the transition to college.
 Attend our Parent College Readiness Webinar.